-Click here for download Guide for Authors.
+Click here to download Guide for Authors (Journal Format).

 Manuscript Submission & Charges

-Journal does not charge authors for submission of manuscript.
+Journal does not charge authors for submission of the manuscript.
 The policy of EEER is to review all submitted articles in a Single-Blind method.
 Single-blind peer review means that the identity of the reviewer is anonymous, but the author's name and affiliation are on the paper.
 Environmental Energy and Economic Research (EEER) is an open access journal.
 Accordingly, readers are allowed to copy, use, distribute, transmit and display the work publicly and to make and distribute derivative works, in any digital medium for any responsible purpose, subject to proper attribution of authorship.
 Manuscripts should be submitted through this website and Email submissions are not acceptable.
-Publishing charge for Iranian authors is 5000000 Rials.
+The publishing charge for Iranian authors is 12000000 Rials.